 Access Land

-Members of the Treaty Land Sharing Network recognize and respect the Inherent and Treaty rights of First Nations and Métis people to practice their way of life throughout their territory.
-They are committed to upholding these rights, and recognize their responsibility as Treaty people to share land for mutual benefit and provide safe and welcoming places where Indigenous people can hunt, harvest, gather medicines, and hold ceremony.
+Landholders in TLSN recognize and respect the Inherent Rights of Indigenous Peoples, affirmed in Treaty, to practice their way of life throughout their territories.
+They are committed to upholding these rights, and recognize their responsibility as Treaty people to share land for mutual benefit.

 Look for these signs in Treaty 4 and Treaty 6 Territories